wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 That’s pretty much all we need to do to get not just one, but all possible solutions to the puzzle.
 We use satisfy_count() to print the total number of satisfying assignments, which turns out to be two.

 Below are two valid solutions for the above board with specific regions.
-Here is the [complete code](https://github.com/wyounas/linkedin_queens/blob/main/queens.py).
+Here is the [complete code](https://github.com/wyounas/linkedin_queens/blob/main/queens.py) that generated these two solutions.

 Solution 1 - Queens at cells: [3, 5, 12, 14]:
 ```